tbrown01/linux/scripting/0-bash-scripting-basics.md

 echo "The current remote working directory is: \$PWD" EOF
 ```
 ##  Case Statements

-W
-ith complex scripts sometimes using a series of if and elif statements can grow to be unwieldy.
+With complex scripts sometimes using a series of if and elif statements can grow to be unwieldy.
 Fortunately a case statement can make things cleaner.
 It's a little hard to explain so here are some examples to illustrate:
 ```
 #!/bin/bash